MALTA (EU) RESIDENCY & CITIZENSHIP

 • The opportunity to benefit from Maltese tax residency

-• No minimum stay requirements
+• No minimum stay requirement

 Summary

 What are the benefits of Malta citizenship?
-There are many benefits to holding Maltese citizenship, including living /working/retiring in a safe European country with a warm climate, access to first-class healthcare and education, and the right to travel freely across Europe and over 180 destinations.
+There are many benefits to holding Maltese citizenship, including living/working/retiring in a safe European country with a warm climate, access to first-class healthcare and education, and the right to travel freely across Europe and over 180 destinations.
 The Malta (EU) passport is considered one of the most valuable passports in the world.
 English is spoken widely, and applicants are allowed to keep their original citizenship / passports because Malta allows dual citizenship status.

 Main Points: Malta citizenship benefits